theandrew168/bronzebeard/docs/README.md

 You might be wondering: why are `%position` and `ROM_ADDR` needed here?
 If the data is marked with a label, can't we just load that directly and reference it?
 This would be the case IF your device's flash ROM happened to start at address zero (which will likely never happen).
-However, ROM is more likely to be mapped to a higher location in memory (such as `0x02000000` on GD32 devices).
+Flash ROM is more likely to be mapped to a higher location in memory (such as `0x08000000` on GD32 devices).
-This means that in order to obtain the actual, absolute position of `data` in memory, we need to add its position to the ROM base address.
+This means that in order to obtain the actual, absolute position of `data` in memory, we need to add its position to the ROM address.
-That is precisely why the `%position` modifier exists: to obtain the position of a label from a given base address.

 ## Registers
 The RISC-V ISA specifies 32 general purpose registers.